ElisevanderPol/badhypothesiscontest/index.md

 Our format is inspired by [BAHfest](https://www.youtube.com/channel/UC9v7v79mAlvKCrjrJvj-Fww).

 ### Examples
-* Neural networks are bad at generalisation because they already achieved consciousness and are trying to destroy humanity's technological advances
+* Neural networks are bad at generalisation because they already achieved consciousness and are trying to destroy humanity's technological advance
 * Generators and discriminators are tired of being adversarial and just want to be friends
 * RL agents get emotionally attached to specific random seeds
 * The reason RL is bad at Montezuma’s revenge is that the game is just boring ([credit](https://twitter.com/jekbradbury/status/1020413198296526848))

 Non-machine learning hypotheses are also welcomed!
 For instance:
-* People like dogs because they remind them of pokemons
 * Time travel is impossible because time doesn’t exist
+* Reviewing has a lot of problems because there are no bad papers anymore
 * Dutch food looks very bad because amsterdam doesn’t want tourists
+* People like dogs because they remind them of pokemon
 * Mice in New York steal pizza because new york doesn’t want tourists
-* Reviewing has a lot of problems because there are no bad papers anymore

 ### The contest & Prize
 This social is organised by Elise van der Pol, Karen Ullrich and Yuge (Jimmy) Shi.
 They will be judges to the contest and offer their completely fair and unbiased opinions based on the scientific facts your present.
 Once all presentations are finished, judges and audience will vote for their favourite bad hypothesis, and the winner will be officially granted the title of **super cool**!